+The Supreme Court ruled in February against the President’s use of the IEEPA statute to impose duty tariffs in response to the opioid threat and reciprocal duty tariffs.
 In response, the President invoked the established statute in Section 122 to impose a duty tariff that replaces those previously imposed under IEEPA to maintain these tariffs.
 Additionally, the established statutes of Section 301 and Section 292 were invoked.

 IEEPA Duty Tariffs Refund Program

-1. Formal Entry (Value more than $2,500)
+Formal Entry (Value above $2,500)

 -